bikashrpadhy/Vinayakas/README.md

    - The code initiates a YOLO training task using Ultralytics with the following parameters:
      - `task`: Specifies that the task is object detection.
      - `mode`: Sets the mode to "train," indicating model training.
-     - `model`: Specifies the YOLO model to be used (YOLOv8s).
+     - `model`: Specifies the YOLO model to be used (yolov8s).
      - `data`: Specifies the path to the data configuration file (WCEBleed.yaml) that defines dataset and training settings.
      - `epochs`: Sets the number of training epochs (e.g., 100).
-     - `pretrained`: Specifies whether to use pre-trained weights (False in this case).
+     - `pretrained`: Specifies whether to use pre-trained weights.
      - `conf` and `iou`: Sets confidence and IoU (Intersection over Union) thresholds.

 ## 5. YOLOv8 Prediction:
    - The code initiates a YOLO prediction task using Ultralytics with the following parameters:
      - `task`: Specifies that the task is object detection.
      - `mode`: Sets the mode to "predict," indicating model prediction.
-     - `model`: Specifies the path to a pre-trained YOLO model.
+     - `model`: Specifies the path to the best model performed in the validation set.
      - `source`: Specifies the source directory or file for prediction (test data).
      - `save`: When set to True, it indicates that the predictions will be saved.